hajekpc/Augmented-M5-geometry/README.md

 --> VFslices, VFslices_x = slice_STL(VFmesh_rotffset, n_slices = 10, xtol = 0.1)

 ### The pipe with M5 functions fitting works as follows:
-Now you have VFslices which have to be rotated, then can be fitted --> VFslices_rot, p0 = M5_rot(VFslices, optional arguments go here) --> popt, pcov, perr, R_sq, popt_legend = M5_fitting(VFslices_rot, p0, n_slice)
+Now you have VFslices which have to be rotated, then can be fitted:

+--> VFslices_rot, p0 = M5_rot(VFslices, optional arguments go here)

+--> popt, pcov, perr, R_sq, popt_legend = M5_fitting(VFslices_rot, p0, n_slice)

 From the last function, you obtain:

-    Optimal M5 model parameters (popt),
+- Optimal M5 model parameters (popt),

-    Parameters of covariance (pcov),
+- Parameters of covariance (pcov),

-    Standard deviation errors on the parameters (perr),
+- Standard deviation errors on the parameters (perr),

-    R square reliability of the fit (R_sq),
+- R square reliability of the fit (R_sq),

-    Description of the optimal parametrs (popt_legend).
+- Description of the optimal parametrs (popt_legend).

-Based on this, you can create (and plot) the fitted Augmented M5 model, but script will do it automatically :D.
+Based on this, you can create (and plot) the fitted Augmented M5 model, but script will plot it automatically.

+## Notes
+Details are given inside each function

 ## Literature
-[^1]: SCHERER, Ronald C. et al. (2001) Intraglottal pressure profiles for a symmetric and oblique glottis with a divergence angle of 10 degrees.
+[^1]: SCHERER, Ronald C., Daoud SHINWARI, Kenneth J. DE WITT, Chao ZHANG, Bogdan R. KUCINSCHI a Abdollah A. AFJEH, 2001.
+Intraglottal pressure profiles for a symmetric and oblique glottis with a divergence angle of 10 degrees.
+The Journal of the Acoustical Society of America [online].
+109(4), 1616–1630.
+ISSN 0001-4966.
+Available from: doi:10.1121/1.1333420
-Details are given inside each function